Euphillya/TenseiMC/readme.md

 TenseiMC is not stable at all and bugs are to be expected.
 Also, like [Folia](https://github.com/PaperMC/Folia), most plugins on the Spigot markets may not work!

+TenseiMC contains patches from other [Paper](https://github.com/PaperMC/Paper) Forks.
+I'd like to stress that I'm not going to make a horrible patch mix and pray that it compiles.
+I just think some of the features are cool, and I'd like to make them work on a [Folia](https://github.com/PaperMC/Folia) fork.
 ## Contact

 Discord : euphilia (852657907870859304)